garystafford/meanstack-data-samples/README.md

 * Deferred promises to perform actions asynchronously: [$http](http://docs.angularjs.org/api/ng/service/$http)
 * Karma's default port `8080` to `8090` in `karma.conf.js` and `karma-e2e.conf.js` files.
 It conflicted with my installation of Apache and every other application that wants to use port `8080` by default.
 * The `grunt` command now runs without error.
 In the original project, `jshint` had a strict violation with `validthis`.
-* MongoDB, Mongoose, and Twitter Bootstrap to project.
+* MongoDB, Mongoose, and Twitter Bootstrap added to project.